leonitousconforti/the-wireguard-effect/README.md

 # the-wireguard-effect

-Userspace wireguard api for nodejs built on wireguard-go with effect-ts
+Cross platform userspace wireguard api implementation for nodejs built on wireguard-go with effect-ts